MiranIsmail/MiranIsmail/README.md

 I'm a final-year Software Engineering student at **Blekinge Institute of Technology** (graduating 2026), with a passion for building things.

 I've interned at **Ericsson** twice, most recently as part of a 5-person team that built a dashboard application from scratch.
-Outside of code, you'll find me gaming, working on side projects, or exploring new tech.

 ---